-The most characteristic feature of the Loktak Lake is the presence of floating islands, which actually float in the lake!
+The characteristic feature of the Loktak Lake is the presence of floating islands, which actually float in the lake and are called phumdis.

 The “Enviro Lecture Series” organised by the Northeast Center for Environmental Education and Research (NECEER) in partnership with Delhi Greens and Jamia Millia Islamia was successfully conducted yesterday amidst the endless rain beating the capital city.
 Many young enthusiastic students and research scholars attended the lecture series which highlighted the […]

 The North East Center for Environment Education & Research (NECEER), Imphal in association with Department of Biotechnology, Jamia Millia Islamia, Delhi Greens and World Institute of Nature, Pune invite concerned citizens to the Enviro Lecture Series, a quarterly lecture series starting from September 2010 in Delhi.
 Academicians, scientists, researchers and […]

 Lok Sabha MP Dr. Thokchom Meinya (third from left), Govind Singh from Delhi Greens (center), Dr. Irfan Quereshi from Jamia Millia Islamia (first from right) along with other Save Loktak Campaigners at Gandhi Darshan in New Delhi It is one of the largest freshwater lake in India’s North-East and hosts […]